NBA Draft: Hornets take LaMelo Ball; UNC's Anthony goes to Magic

-The decision came after Timberwolves selected Georgia's Anthony Edwards No. 1 overall and the Warriors followed by drafting Memphis center James Wiseman.
+The Hornets selected Ball with the No. 3 pick in the NBA draft, giving Jordan's team a player with immediate notoriety and a rookie who can help put fans in the seats once the coronavirus subsides.
+Ball has amassed more than 5.6 million followers on Instagram - which is 600,000 more than last year's No. 1 draft pick Zion Williamson.

+"He's a very young talented player who plays the kind of pace that we like to play," Hornets general manager Mitch Kupchak said.
+"He has a flare to his game that maybe has some entertainment to it, maybe more so than some other players.
+(But) that's not why we drafted him.
+We drafted him because of his size and length and the way he can handle the ball and the way he pushes the ball."

 It's unclear what the addition of Ball means for Charlotte's starting backcourt of Devonte Graham and Terry Rozier, the team's two leading scorers last season.
-Graham emerged as a scorer in his second season averaging 18.2 points per game while Rozier averaged 18 points per game after coming over from the Celtics.
+Graham averaged 18.2 points per game in his second season, while Rozier averaged 18 points per game after coming over from the Celtics.

+Kupchak said he's not concerned about that, adding that he could foresee Ball playing some point forward alongside four other players who are 6-7 or shorter.

 Ball is most comfortable with the ball in his hands and brings exceptional ball-handling and court vision to the NBA after averaging seven assists per game last season for Australia's Illawarra Hawks of the National Basketball League.

-He's considered a fearless shooter and has shown the ability to get shots off quickly.
-He finished 17th in the NBL last season in scoring, averaging 17 points per game and was eighth in rebounding at 7.5 per game before suffering a foot injury.
-He only played in 12 games but had triple-doubles in back-to-back games for the Hawks.
+He's considered a fearless shooter and has shown the ability to get shots off quickly because of his shiftiness.
+He finished 17th in the NBL last season in scoring, averaging 17 points per game although he only played in 12 games.

-Ball left to play professionally overseas after his junior season of high school, first playing in the Lithuanian league and later for the Hawks.
-In between, he played his senior year of high school basketball in Ohio.

-UNC's Cole Anthony waited until the 15th pick for his name to be called.
-The guard was selected by the Orlando Magic.
+Cole Anthony spent his lone year in college battling injuries and still put up big numbers.
+The Orlando Magic can't wait to see what he's capable of when fully healthy.

 Surrounded by family, an emotional Anthony said after his NBA dream came true that 2020 had been a hard year, saying he had "struggled a lot."